hdmf-dev/hdmf-schema-language/source/description.rst

 The top-level key must be ``namespaces``.
 The value of ``namespaces`` is a list with the specification of one (or more) namespaces.

+The beginning of the file must begin with a comment that starts with 'hdmf-schema-language' followed by a space and the version string of the specification language used by this namespace, e.g., ``hdmf-schema-language 2.2.0``.
+Files without this comment are assumed to be defined using hdmf-schema-language 2.1.0.

 Namespace declaration keys
 --------------------------